zhenv5/twisted/docs/web/howto/client.rst

 when making an HTTP request over a SOCKS proxy connection.
 For this reason,
 there is an ``endpointConstructor`` argument to ``Agent.__init__``.
+The ``endpointConstructor`` passed in must provide the :api:`twisted.web.iweb.IAgentEndpointConstructor` interface.

 :download:`endpointconstructor.py <listings/client/endpointconstructor.py>`